olusegun18/Quant-Finance/Option_Pricing/Readme.md

-With this code, we can price an European option using the binomial tree.
-Please not that unlike American options, European options are not path-dependent.
-Hence, exercise can only be at expiration date.
+With this code, we can price both european and american options